shrikantbhute/metagenomicsonhoffman/README.md

 ```bash
 (biobakery3) [julianne@n1866 test_run]$ for f in *R1_001.fastq.gz; do name=$(basename $f R1_001.fastq.gz); qsub run_metaphlan.sh ${name}R1_001.fastq.gz ${name}R2_001.fastq.gz; done

 ```
 --------------------------------------
 ## Installing and running KneadData

+By default, conda installs to the $HOME directory.
-If the $HOME directory is full, download to SCRATCH. however, you will need to modify $PATH everytime you reestablish a new connection via ssh or you can permanently change $PATH via direct modification of a config file `.bash_profile` if you're using bash. if you're submitting job via `qsub` you probably want to modify `.bash_profile`.
+If the $HOME directory is full, download to SCRATCH. however, you will need to modify $PATH everytime you reestablish a new connection via ssh or you can permanently change $PATH via direct modification of a config file `.bash_profile` if you're using bash. if you're submitting job via `qsub` (versus running interactively) you probably want to modify `.bash_profile`, `.bashrc`, and `.condarc`.

 ```bash
 pip install kneaddata -target /u/scratch/j/julianne
 echo $PATH